7 Days Film Review

-The COVID-19 pandemic which has been quietly crippling our lives for several months (it’s not over yet) is bound to be a scheming antagonist in numerous films in the years to come.
+The COVID-19 pandemic, which has been quietly crippling our lives for several months (it’s not over yet), is bound to be a scheming antagonist in numerous films in the years to come.
 With Roshan Sethi’s 7 Days, the deadly virus has already entered the rom-com territory.
-One that narrates the story of two young Indian-Americans set up by their families for an arranged marriage meet-cute, there’s more to Ravi (Karan Soni) and Rita’s (Geraldine Viswanathan) personalities than what meets the eye.
+Narrating the story of two young Indian-Americans set up by their families for an arranged marriage meet-cute, there’s more to Ravi (Karan Soni) and Rita’s (Geraldine Viswanathan) personalities than what meets the eye.

 Okay, it’s a rom-com, so we ought to have a primary set of differences between the leads, don’t we?
-If Ravi is a geeky, vegetarian fellow who has lived a sheltered life throughout, Rita is quite a wild child.
-Of course, she does not reveal her typically un-Indian side to him in their formal meeting.
+If Ravi is a geeky, vegetarian fellow who has lived a sheltered life throughout, Rita is quite the wild child.
+Of course, she does not reveal her typically un-Indian side to him during their formal meeting.
 Following a series of cancelled car rentals, Ravi happens to stay back at Rita’s for a couple of days.
-This unexpected arrangement makes Ravi turn a little less judgmental towards Rita and she treats his repression with care.
-Soon the deadly virus reaches them forcing the duo to share the tiny apartment and each other’s company for a few more days.
+This unexpected arrangement makes Ravi a little less judgmental towards Rita, and she treats his repression with care.
+Soon, the deadly virus reaches them, forcing the duo to share the tiny apartment and each other’s company for a few more days.

-7 Days, at certain points, functions as a bona fide drama film.
-It also bears traces of a coming-of-age fare and is otherwise a simple, heartwarming comedy.
-It enters the spoof zone every time Ravi tracks back to his Indian roots.
+7 Days, at certain points, functions as a bona fide drama.
+It also bears traces of a coming-of-age story and is otherwise a simple, heartwarming comedy.
+It enters spoof territory every time Ravi tracks back to his Indian roots.
 It is a delight to watch him narrate the Bollywood romance Kal Ho Naa Ho to a disinterested Rita.
 “That is not love,” she adds with conviction.

-The writing is broadly hilarious even though there are points where it looks desperate to create tension and affection between Ravi and Rita.
-It succeeds partially – as seen in Ravi’s first drunken night but fails at angles that try to explore Rita’s love life.
-7 Days gets a little too dark as it depicts the uncertainty when one of them contracts COVID-19.
-Writer-director Sethi smoothens it off with a handful of gooey, smile-inducing moments – one being Ravi’s conversations with Rita’s mother.
+The writing is broadly hilarious, even though there are moments where it seems desperate to create tension and affection between Ravi and Rita.
+It succeeds partially, as seen in Ravi’s first drunken night, but fails in angles that try to explore Rita’s love life.
+7 Days gets a little too dark when it depicts the uncertainty of one of them contracting COVID-19.
+Writer-director Sethi smoothens this off with a handful of gooey, smile-inducing moments, one being Ravi’s conversations with Rita’s mother.

 Sethi’s film is all about two characters.
-Coupled with the claustrophobia-inducing house (great production design), it almost feels like the state of quarantine.
-Ancillary characters appear either on phone or over video chats – they never show up in person.
+Coupled with the claustrophobia-inducing house (great production design), it almost feels like a reflection of quarantine itself.
+Ancillary characters appear either on the phone or over video chats.
+They never show up in person.
 Despite the extra screen space and a limited wardrobe, 7 Days remains comfortably firm on Karan ‘Dopinder’ Soni’s shoulders.
 His disarming smile and clumsy body language make Ravi adorable to the hilt.
-Geraldine Viswanathan gets the easier part, perhaps owing to her characterization which lacks depth but boy, the actor is made for the silver screen.
-That said, there is no electric chemistry that sparks off between Soni and Viswanathan staying true to the ‘mismatched couple’ plot.
-Yet, the actors do sell themselves and the film with assurance.
+Geraldine Viswanathan gets the easier part, perhaps owing to a characterization that lacks depth, but boy, the actor is made for the silver screen.
+That said, there is no electric chemistry that sparks between Soni and Viswanathan, staying true to the ‘mismatched couple’ plot.
+Yet, the actors sell themselves and the film with assurance.

-7 days is no Before Sunrise.
+7 Days is no Before Sunrise.
 Ravi and Rita’s conversations do not delve much into bigger ‘issues’.
-It mildly frisks through a few.
+They mildly frisk through a few.
 They do not go places.
-They are never seen in great clothes or in attractive makeup.
+They are never seen in great clothes or attractive makeup.
 Still, the absence of grandeur does not prevent us from enjoying the film.
-Having said that, the most novel element in Roshan Sethi’s film is COVID-19 still.
-Take it out, Ravi and Rita’s love-hate equation wouldn’t have been half as fresh.
-The beauty of 7 Days lies in the very fact that the makers and the leads were aware of this precondition and, in the process, they seem to have had great fun.
+Having said that, the most novel element in Roshan Sethi’s film is still COVID-19.
+Take it out, and Ravi and Rita’s love-hate equation wouldn’t have been half as fresh.
+The cast and crew, who are refreshingly aware of this precondition, set out to make the film cohesive and interesting.
+And they succeed to a large extent.

 Rating: ★★★